chainer/chainercv/docs/source/tutorial/detection.rst

 ChainerCV provides functionalities that makes evaluating detection links easy.
 They are provided at two levels: evaluator extensions and evaluation functions.

-The evaluation on the detection task can be done using evaluator extensions such as :class:`chainercv.extensions.DetectionVOCEvaluator`.
-The extension inherits from :class:`chainer.training.extensions.Evaluator`, and have similar interface.
+Evaluator extensions such as :class:`chainercv.extensions.DetectionVOCEvaluator` inherits from :class:`chainer.training.extensions.Evaluator`, and have similar interface.
-They are initialized by taking an iterator and a network that carries out prediction.
+They are initialized by taking an iterator and a network that carries out prediction with method :meth:`predict`.
 When this class is called (i.e. :meth:`DetectionVOCEvaluator.__call__`), several actions are taken.
 First, it iterates over a dataset based on an iterator.
 Second, the network makes prediction using the images collected from the dataset.
 Last, an evaluation function is called with the ground truth annotations and the prediction results.
-Importantlly, detection evaluators only accept networks that support detection link interface.

-In contrast to detection evaluators that take a coarse approach, evaluation functions such as :meth:`chainercv.evaluations.eval_detection_voc` are provided for those who need finer level of control.
+In contrast to evaluators that hide details, evaluation functions such as :meth:`chainercv.evaluations.eval_detection_voc` are provided for those who need finer level of control.
 These functions take the ground truth annotations and prediction results as arguments and return measured performance.

-Here is a minimum example that uses a detection evaluator.
+Here is a simple example that uses a detection evaluator.

 .. code-block:: python